mathisbuet/mathisbuet/README.md

 ### Hi there, I'm Mathis  👋

 ## I'm an M1 student at ECE Paris : Engineering School
-## I'm also an assistant professor in computer science
+## I'm also an assistant professor in computer science and electronics

 - 🌱 I’m currently learning everything